 It was on a whim and a last-minute family decision to travel to North Wales and explore Llandudno which turned out to be a pleasant discovery of an old-fashioned coastal town in a first-world country.

-After an exhausting but uneventful six-hour drive from the South of England, we arrived at our hotel that was conveniently situated at the sea front and just a few steps away from the scenic Llandudno Promenade.
+After an exhausting but uneventful six-hour drive from the South of England, we arrived at our hotel that was conveniently situated on the seafront and just a few steps away from the scenic Llandudno Promenade.
 The whole vista was indeed a welcome sight to behold!

 It got my expectations of the town all hyped-up.

 Determined to make the most of our short stay, we were at the promenade just as soon as we have unpacked.
-Our leisurely walk along the pebbled shore was accompanied by the intermittent squarking of flying seagulls.
+Our leisurely walk along the pebbled shore was accompanied by the intermittent squawking of flying seagulls.
 They seemed to be everywhere and spontaneously appearing out of nowhere!
 Well, that was an inevitability we have had to accept.
-These seabirds were bound to be visible at their natural habitat and territory.
+These seabirds were bound to be visible in their natural habitat and territory.